 Arabic is a root-and-template language with abundant bound morphemes.
 These morphemes include possessives, pronouns, and discourse connectives.
 Segmenting bound morphemes reduces lexical sparsity and simplifies syntactic analysis.

 The Arabic segmenter model processes raw text according to the Penn Arabic Treebank 3 (ATB) standard.
-It is a stand-alone implementation of the segmenter described in:
+It is an implementation of the segmenter described in:

 Chinese is standardly written without spaces between words (as are some other languages).
 This software will split Chinese text into a sequence of words, defined according to some word segmentation standard.
 It is a Java implementation of the CRF-based Chinese Word Segmenter described in: